rndexe/nowtransmitting/src/programmes/lectures/the-age-of-pandemics-1817-1920-how-they-shaped-india-and-the-world.md

 ---
-title: "R_The Age of Pandemics, 1817-1920: How They Shaped India and the World"
+title: "The Age of Pandemics, 1817-1920: How They Shaped India and the World"
 permalink: programmes/lectures/age-of-pandemics/
 cata: hindsight
 catb: narrating